reshuttle/reshuttle/src/pages/articles/crazy-fast-create-react-app-project-with-server-side-rendering.md

 ## Introduction

-If you have playing around with [**React**](https://reactjs.org) for a while, and you are planning to use it for production, you may need to considering about the performance and SEO for your web app.
+If you have playing around with [**React**](https://reactjs.org) for a while, and you start to planning a production web app, you may need to considering about the performance and SEO for your web app.
 And that problem can be solved by server-side rendering.
 Even there are many different approach to achieve better performance on **client-side rendering**, it might **not be a good solution** for low-powered devices such as an old phone.

-### What's makes it special?
+### What's makes crazy fast?

-When you are using the client-side rendering, A typical response sent by the server when requesting a React site will look something like this:
+On the client-side rendering approach, A typical response sent by the server when requesting a React site will look something like this:

 ```html
 <!DOCTYPE html>